agsheves/Decis-Country-Data-API/README.md

 # Overview of the API

 The Decis research API allows authorized users to access the Decis research database to access up-to-date country news, intelligence, and analysis for use in their own products.
-Access to the API endpoint is via **HTTPS POST request** initiated by the user and requires valid credentials for access.
-The request is normally made on a per-country basis.
-The API call output is in JSON format and the structure of the output is explained below.
+Access to the API endpoint is via **HTTPS GET request** initiated by the user and requires valid credentials for access.

+The request is made on a per-country basis or configured based on the client's credentials.
+The API call output is in JSON format, explained in detail below.

 # Authentication